Rukenshia/improved-saml-aws-page/README.md

 "my-other-product" by typing "ot".
 You can then immediately filter the account stage/environment by typing "p" for production.
 You will then only see the "my-other-product-production" account.

+### Theme

+A dark and a light theme are available to you.
+By default, your system preferences will be used.
+You can switch themes by clicking on the sun/moon icon on the left side below the AWS logo.

+Your preferred theme will be stored in `localStorage.

 ## Customization

 ### Account stage/environment order